Grandview, U.S.A.: Plot

 Tim runs into Mike, who thanks him for saving her place.
 Going for a burger, she invites him over, and they spend the night together.
 Mike offers Tim a car to drive in the Derby.
 In the morning Slam shows up, finding them in bed together; he leaves upset, thinking Mike turned him down because of Tim.

 Later on that day, Roger apologizes to Tim about the fight.
 He asks Tim to reconsider Illinois State University, but he still wants to go to Florida.

 At the Speedway, Mike sells her old cars to make extra money, upsetting Cowboy, who runs off crying.

 Slam goes to his house and sees his stuff on the lawn, getting wet under the lawn sprinkler.
 Donny taunts him by the door with a shotgun, telling him he called the cops.
 Slam leaves with his wet things.

 Later that night, at the Demolition Derby, Tim is competing against Slam in the race.
 At the climax, Slam crashes into Tim, injuring him.
 Thinking he did it on purpose, Mike sends him off the track.
 Then, as Candy and Donny are having sex in his house, Slam bulldozes it and he is arrested.

 As Tim and Mike drive home from the hospital, they see firetrucks and find the Speedway has burned down.
-Mike asks her mother what had happened, but she doesn't know.
+Mike asks her mother what has happened, but she doesn't know.
 In the morning, however, the police discover that the gas tank was unlocked.
 Cowboy had started the fire because Mike sold the old cars.
 Tim and Mike talk, and she admits she is in love with Slam.

 Mike bails Slam out of jail and he offers to help fix the Speedway, but she says she'll sell to Roger so they can afford to start a life together.
 She then asks him for a favor.

 Tim is on his way to Chicago.
 As the bus leaves a car comes alongside, forcing him off; Slam gives Tim the old car and money for his trip to Florida.
 Mike and Slam, now a couple, go to the local parade.